J. T. Shrout

-Jacob Tyler "J. T." Shrout (born October 22, 1999) is an American former college football quarterback.
+Jacob Tyler Shrout (born October 22, 1999) is an American former college football quarterback.
 He played for the Tennessee Volunteers, the Colorado Buffaloes and the Arkansas State Red Wolves.

 Early life

-Shrout grew up in Santa Clarita, California and attended William S. Hart High School.
+Shrout grew up in Santa Clarita, California, and attended William S. Hart High School.
 He was rated a three-star recruit and originally committed to play college football for the California Golden Bears but later committed to play for the Tennessee Volunteers over offers from Ball State, Colorado State, Hawaii, Montana State, San Diego State, San Jose State, UNLV and Weber State.

 College career

 Tennessee

 Shrout redshirted during his true freshman season in 2018 and did not see action.
 During his redshirt freshman season in 2019, he appeared in four games and started in one of them finishing that season with completing 13 out of 27 passing attempts for 179 yards and a touchdown.
 During the 2020 season, he played in four games and finished the season with completing 24 out of 42 passing attempts for 315 yards and four touchdowns.
 On December 22, Shrout announced that he had entered the transfer portal.
 On December 27, he announced that he would be transferring to Colorado.